Bayside Canadian Railway: Usage

-However, in 2012, this practice had changed such that the fish was transferred to trucks in Bayside, the truck driving up a loading ramp onto one of two flatbed railcars.
-Then a tiny shunter locomotive pulled the cars to the other end of the railroad track, reversed and pushed the train back to the loading ramp after which the truck would drive off the ramp and then enter the US via Calais, Maine.
+However, in 2012, this practice changed such that upon arrival in Bayside, the fish was transferred to trucks which were driven one at a time up a loading ramp onto two flatbed railcars.
+A railcar mover would then pull the cars to the other end of the railroad track, reverse and push the "train" back to the loading ramp whereupon the truck would drive off the ramp and then enter the US via Calais, Maine.

 Court case

 On August 16, 2021, the U.S. Customs and Border Protection (CBP) gave American Seafoods notice of $350 million in penalties for alleged violations of the Jones Act.
 CBP claimed that the Bayside Canadian Railway is not a "through route" and that the proviso in the Jones Act therefore does not apply.

 The company sued in federal court, arguing the penalties prevented them from delivering their product, interfering with the affordable supply of pollock for school lunches.
 A judge allowed the current practice to continue awaiting litigation.
 However, it appears as if Kloosterboer switched to Russian imported fish by August 19, 2021.

+In 2022, a US District Court Judge for the district of Alaska ruled the Bayside Canadian Railway was non-compliant with the Jones Act (though also waiving the CBP's fine).
+American Seafoods dismantled the railway, as it no longer served a purpose in complying with Jones Act regulations.

 Description

-The railway consists of a single track of about 70 metres (220 ft), two flatbed rail cars, one FTD Trackmobile railcar mover and a loading ramp.

-A video on YouTube shows the entire return trip to take about 45 seconds.